 Le Grand Palais des Glaces

-For the fifth year in a row, the Grand Palais ice skating rink will open its doors from mid-December through early January.
+After closing in 2020 due to the global health crisis, the Grand Palais ice skating rink will likely open its doors from sometime in December through early January.
 With its incredible 3,000-square-meter rink and exceptional light sets, food and drink stands, it’s a great place to bask in the cheer of the holiday season.
 The elegant Belle-Epoque rooftop in metal and glass offers a pretty unforgettable setting, too.

 - Metro: Champs-Elysées Clémenceau

-Fancy skating 57 meters above the ground?
-The rink on the first floor of the Eiffel Tower is expected to operate this year from mid-November through early January.
+Fancy skating 57 meters/187 ftabove the ground?
+The rink on the first floor of the Eiffel Tower will hopefully operate this year from late November or December through early January.
 The rink will be accessible for the price of a regular entrance ticket.

 - Metro: Trocadero